 You can still use your credit card as a convenience but the deal you make with youself is to payoff the purchases you make that month when the next bill is do.

 Our spreadsheet allows you to quickly set up these schedules to payoff your debt.
 I feel so strongly about reducing debt that I decided to give this spreadsheet away for free.

 Okay, two and a half years is a long time for many of you.
 What is to prevent you from charging more debt on this card?
 Is there a way that can work for you without having to immediately cut up the card?

 If you decide to payoff this debt off over a 5 year period it is going to cost you about $120 a month.
 Take the other $80 and start a savings account.
 This is going to become your emergency fund.
 Once it reaches a certain amount you can take that $80 and put it back into the budget to spend on items that you were previously charging on your credit cards.

-Back in the early 80's my spouse and I fell into the credit card trap.
+Back in the early 90's my spouse and I fell into the credit card trap.
 We were a young couple barely making end meet.
 We had about $7000 in credit card debt on 4 cards.
-That in today's dollars is about $20,000.
 It took us 3 years to become credit card debt free.
-We have been able to stay credit card debt free ever since.
+At the beginning it might not feel like you are making any progress.
+You are.
+Stay the course.
+We did and ee have been able to stay credit card debt free ever since.
 If we did it so can you.

 Whether you have 1 or 10 credit cards you can apply the advice I have offered to your finances.
 It really does not matter how deep you have dug the hole for yourself.
 What matters is that you make the decision right now that you are going to start digging yourself out of your credit card debt.
 The choice is yours.